syncfusion-content/jsp-docs/jsp/PivotChart/Axes.md

 ![](Chart-Axes_images/Chart-Axes_img1.png)

-Following table describes the result on applying some commonly used label formats on numeric values.
+Following table describes the result when applying some commonly used label formats on numeric values:

 <table>
 <tr>